 Generally in the final seconds of the visit, assuming all has gone well up to this point, the doctor mentions the required schedule for six recommended inoculations: the first DTaP shot (for diphtheria, tetanus and pertussis, also known as whooping cough), the polio shot, a second hepatitis B shot (the first having been given in the first few days after birth), the pneumococcal conjugate shot (for bacterial pneumonia and meningitis), the Hib shot (for another type of meningitis) and finally the oral rotavirus vaccine (to prevent a severe diarrheal infection).
 This is the point in the visit at which more and more pediatricians report a disheartening turn of events: although most parents agree to the inoculations without hesitation, a growing number say they would like to delay or even refuse some or all of the vaccinations for their infants.

 A proper conversation that respects the reluctant parents' concerns, answers their questions and reassures them that the inoculations are indeed necessary—that countless studies by hundreds of researchers over many decades have shown that vaccinations save millions of lives—will likely take at least another 20 minutes.
 Meanwhile, though, other families sit in the waiting room, itching for their own well-baby checkups to start.

-This all too common scene should never happen.
 Having this discussion at the two-month well-baby visit is too late.
 By then, parents may have read about any issues on the Web or chatted with other moms and dads in the park.
 Discussion with medical professionals should begin long before, usually during, or even prior to, the pregnancy.
-The evidence summarized below should form the basis for these exchanges.